vcohere/propaganda/README.md

 - [x] Fix profile pictures in global chat
 - [x] Better and faster loader animation in App.vue
 - [x] Redo pages with users data stored in store cache

+### Signup Security
+* Create a security collection in Firebase.
+* Generate a doc for each user
+* Have them use the doc ID when signing up
+* Delete the doc when used so they're unique
+* ???
+* Profit!

 ## Project setup
 ```